What factors influence the price of a website redesign?

 • redirect and structure management

-These factors explain why two quotes can differ significantly even when the scope appears to be similar.
+These elements explain why two quotes can differ significantly even when the scope appears similar.

-4. Selection of service provider and project organization
+4. Choice of service provider and project organization

 An agency generally offers a comprehensive approach.
 It integrates design, development, content, and SEO into a single methodology.
 This coordination improves the final quality but is reflected in the budget.
 A website redesign led by an agency often targets more structural projects.